aetperf/aetperf.github.io/_posts/2021-02-16-Optuna-+-GBoost-on-a-tabular-dataset.md

     return np.sqrt(mean_squared_error(y_train, y_pred))
 ```

 We use a repeated k-fold cross-validation for model evaluation.
 Actually, because the dataset is sufficiently large (300000 samples), we do not repeat the k-fold process in the following (n_repeats=1).
-The aggregation of all out-of-fold predictions are being used to compute the model performance, Root Mean Square Error (RMSE), of the full training dataset.
+The collection of  all the out-of-fold predictions are being used to compute the model performance, Root Mean Square Error (RMSE), of the full training dataset.

 Let's try some models from scikit-learn, such as [`RandomForestRegressor`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) and [`HistGradientBoostingRegressor`](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.HistGradientBoostingRegressor.html?highlight=histgradientboostingregressor#sklearn.ensemble.HistGradientBoostingRegressor) with default settings :